carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 {% include {{ site.snippets }}/cluster/specific-node-info.snip %}

-> ## Compare Your Computer, the Login Node and the Worker Node
+> ## Compare Your Computer, the Login Node and the Compute Node
 >
 > Compare your laptop's number of processors and memory with the numbers you
-> see on the cluster login node and worker node.
+> see on the cluster login node and compute node.
 What implications do
 > you think the differences might have on running your research work on the
 > different systems and nodes?
 >